sdss/sdsscore/README.md

 # sdsscore

-This repository contains files requires for SDSS-V operations at APO and LCO.
+This repository contains files required for SDSS-V operations at APO and LCO.

 ## Summary files